 Mice seek shelter during unfavorable weather, like the cold winter months that are right around the corner.
 If field mice find their way into your home, they will often nest in an undisturbed area like the attic — making them hard to detect until they’ve already done extensive damage.

-Once they find their way inside, they’ll make themselves at home — building cup shaped nests out of any soft material they can find, like grasses, feathers, shredded paper from that old phone book you forgot about, or padding from the seat cushions of stored farm equipment.
+Once they find their way inside, they’ll make themselves at home.
+Field mice like building cup shaped nests out of any soft material they can find.
+Things like grasses, feathers, shredded paper from that old phone book you forgot about, or padding from the seat cushions of stored farm equipment are great for nesting.

-Despite their small stature, mice can rack up hugely expensive repair bills from the damage they cause to farm equipment and personal property.
+Despite their small stature, mice can rack up hugely expensive repair bills.
+The damage they cause to farm equipment and personal property costs hundreds and even thousands of dollars.
 They are also known transmitters of diseases like Hantavirus and Lyme disease.
-You don’t have to touch, or even see a mouse to get sick, you can become ill just by being in the same place a mouse has been.
+You don’t have to touch a mouse, or even see it to get sick.
+You can become ill just by being in the same place a mouse has been.
 Germs can be spread by simply breathing in the air anywhere mice have made their messes.

 Prevent damage and disease with botanical rodent repellent.

 Compared to their small size, their big ears and big eyes are almost kind of cute, but you definitely don’t want these mice spreading their germs around your stomping grounds!
 Because they prefer places you may not visit frequently — like stored farm equipment or summer cabins left empty during cold weather months — methods of mouse control like traps or poison can be ineffective.
 These products work by attracting mice to them, and that is the exact opposite of what you want if you’re trying to get rid of mice.
 Not to mention the risks of accidental poisoning if a pet were to find a trap or poison, or the mess you’ll be left with if these methods “work” and you end up finding rodent remains later on (which can still transmit disease).